wcgordon1/lamplighter/manuscript/publish/ch4_Edge_of_Water.md

 "Nothing you could put your finger on.
 Odd sounds at night.
 Lights that flickered in patterns that didn't match the electrical grid.
 People reporting strange dreams."
 Morrow shrugged.
 "City blamed it on infrastructure aging, but infrastructure doesn't usually make people pack up and move."

 The ferry horn sounded again as the boat prepared to depart, and Ivy felt that same settling sensation.
-Whatever was happening near the clocktower, this place was its opposite—steady, predictable, grounded in rhythms that had been tested by time and tide.
+Whatever was happening near the clocktower, this place was its opposite: steady, predictable, grounded in rhythms that had been tested by time and tide.

 "The ferry schedule," she said.
 "How long has it been the same?"